rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 Notice that we need an explicit lifetime `'a` declared in the signature of `grep` and used with the `contents` argument and the return value.
-Remember, lifetime parameters are used to specify which arguments' lifetimes connect to the lifetime of the return value.
-In this case, we're indicating that the vector we're returning is going to contain string slices that reference slices of the argument `contents`, as opposed to referencing slices of the argument `search`.
-Another way to think about what we're telling Rust is that the data returned by the `grep` function will live as long as the data passed into this function in the `contents` argument.
+Remember, lifetime parameters are used to specify which arguments’ lifetimes connect to the lifetime of the return value.
+In this case, we’re indicating that the vector we’re returning is going to contain string slices that reference slices of the argument `contents`, as opposed to referencing slices of the argument `search`.
+Another way to think about what we’re telling Rust is that the data returned by the `grep` function will live as long as the data passed into this function in the `contents` argument.
 This is important!
 Given that the data a slice references needs to be valid in order for the reference to be valid, if